Skip to content

 Books and manuals must be returned to the Departmental Library at the end of every working day.
 30-day loan copies of all titles may be requested for delivery from the Badia Library to Villa La Fonte.

-The Information Specialist, Thomas Bourke, is available in office VLF-026 (adjacent to the Departmental Library) on Monday, Wednesday and Friday afternoons.
+The Information Specialist, Thomas Bourke, is in office VLF-026 (adjacent to the Departmental Library) on Monday, Wednesday and Friday afternoons.
 The telephone extension is 2346.
 Correspondence should be sent to [email protected]

 Economists can request 30-day loan copies of all titles for delivery from the Badia Library to the Department.